 Approximately 67,200 gallons of hazardous waste has been stored at the permitted unit over its active life.
+It is estimated that approximately 11,500 gallons of hazardous waste will be treated at the permitted unit over it active life.
 Throughout the life of this Permit, it is estimated that the maximum volume of inventory of waste for the projected lifespan of the permitted unit is 446,400 gallons.